 145. Did you ever wish for a(nother) brother or sister?

-146. Do you feel like you are comfortable and connect well with my family?
+146. Do you feel like you are comfortable and connected well with my family?

 147. Do you feel comfortable and included in all our groups of friends?